Snowflake-Labs/schemachange/README.md

 ### Always Script Naming

 Always change scripts are executed with every run of schemachange.
 This is an addition to the implementation of [Flyway Versioned Migrations](https://flywaydb.org/documentation/concepts/migrations.html#repeatable-migrations).
-The script name must following pattern:
+The script name must follow this pattern:

 `A__Some_description.sql`